 The account of his 26-hour ‘joyride’ around Cardiff and Swansea was just the same; Toplis always just happens to be absent when Fallows encounters anyone who can corroborate the pair being seen together.
 Toplis is even mysteriously absent when Fallows shows the house owner in Swansea his Comrades of the Great War membership card.
 It becomes clear from the statement he provides to Police that Fallows embarked on the ‘joyride’ journey to Swansea with the expressed purpose of making an indelible impression on all those he encountered.
 He flashes his ID at people, tells them his name and that he’s from Manchester, sticks his head out of car windows as he drives through the streets and even goes to the trouble of approaching a Policeman.
 My hunch is that this was a deliberate attempt to have a group of random witnesses corroborate his story about his 26-hour adventure in Wales.
 And this is interesting, because by the time that Fallows was pushing his face at random strangers in Swansea and Cardiff, press accounts of a short, round-faced young man with spectacles (which was Fallows to a tee) and a man ‘dressed as a Sergeant Major’ were already in circulation — as was the vehicle’s registration plate: a 12 HP five-seater Darracq AM2290.
 The intention would have been straightforward enough: to put flesh on the basic narrative of Toplis taking flight to Wales, perhaps playing to existing Police intelligence on his usual haunts and networks.

-The only who came forward to back Fallow’s claim was Private Jack Holdrick, a former buddy of Fallows at Bulford Camp.
+The only man who came forward to back Fallow’s claim was Private Jack Holdrick, a former buddy of Fallows at Bulford Camp.
 Holdrick alleged that he encountered Toplis in the High Street in Southampton on the afternoon of the murder.
 He claimed that Toplis was pledging to steal another car and showed him his Webley Mark VI Revolver.
 “If I can’t get it by fair means I shall do it with this”, he is alleged to have told him (How Toplis Got Away, Cheltenham Chronicle 29 May 1920, p.7)

 Were the Police not concerned that the only man able to corroborate Fallow’s story about Toplis was based some 45 miles away in Southampton and not at Bulford Camp itself?

-In all liklihood, Fallows never met Toplis that night.
-And in all liklihood, Toplis never even made the trip to Wales.
+In all likelihood, Fallows never met Toplis that night.
+And in all likelihood, Toplis never even made the trip to Wales.
 Fallows’ story was always suspect.
-According to his army service records, Harry Fallows only arrived at Bulford Camp in some time in mid December 1919, shortly after enlisting at Woolwich.
+According to his army service records, Harry Fallows only arrived at Bulford Camp some time in mid December 1919, shortly after enlisting at Woolwich.
 By December 26th 1919 Toplis had deserted.
 Had the opportunity ever presented itself for the pair to have established the kind of rapport and trust that would resulted in a midnight joyride to Swansea at such a make or break time for Toplis?
 It also wasn’t clear from the statement why Toplis would need Fallows along on the ride?
 Fallows is not asked to drive, run errands or make contact with anyone.
 We are asked to believe that Toplis shoots a man in the head at point blank range using hollow-point (maximum internal damage) bullets in the driver’s seat of a car he intends to steal and sell-on.
 In the hour or so he had, how did Toplis manage to clean the upholstery, move the body of this “particularly well developed and powerful man” across a ditch, up a bank and along a hedge for 40 yards and cover the blood-trail with the grass and grit described in the first reports?
 (Taxi Murder Mystery, Pall Mall Gazette 26 April 1920, page.1) How would he be able to explain away the bullet-holes in the bonnet and the rear of the car that the press would subsequently report?
 Didn’t Fallows ever question these?
 (Motor Driver’s Murder, The Times, Tuesday, Apr 27, 1920; pg.
 16)

 Evidence of the immense trauma caused to the victim’s head would have been difficult to remove in the window of time provided.
 Spicer is alleged to have been shot at point blank range using ‘expanding’ (dumdum) bullets.
 Expanding bullets, banned by armies worldwide in 1899, were designed to cause maximum internal damage.